wlswotmd/gef/README.md

 * [FAQ](#faq)

 ## What is this?
-This is a fork of [GEF](https://github.com/hugsy/gef).
-However, there are 3 major improvements.
+This is a fork of [GEF](https://github.com/hugsy/gef) with 3 major improvements.

 1. Added many heuristic commands for kernel debugging __WITHOUT symboled vmlinux__ (for qemu-system; linux kernel 3.x ~ 6.10.x).
 2. Added support for [many architectures](https://github.com/bata24/gef/blob/dev/docs/QEMU-USER-SUPPORTED-ARCH.md) (for qemu-user).